Jay Bell

-Jay Stuart Bell (born December 11, 1965) is an American former Major League Baseball shortstop and former manager of the Rocket City Trash Pandas of the Southern League.
-He played for the Cleveland Indians (1986–88), Pittsburgh Pirates (1989–96), Kansas City Royals (1997), Arizona Diamondbacks (1998–2002) and New York Mets (2003).
-He was the bench coach for the Cincinnati Reds, and was the bench coach for the New Zealand national baseball team that competed in the 2013 World Baseball Classic.
+Jay Stuart Bell (born December 11, 1965) is an American former shortstop and coach.
+He played in Major League Baseball (MLB) for the Cleveland Indians (1986–1988), Pittsburgh Pirates (1989–1996), Kansas City Royals (1997), Arizona Diamondbacks (1998–2002) and the New York Mets (2003).
+He previously was the bench coach for the Cincinnati Reds, and was the bench coach for the New Zealand national baseball team that competed in the qualifying tournament for the 2013 World Baseball Classic.

-Career
+Playing career

 Bell played his high school baseball at J.M.
-Tate High School, located in Cantonment, Florida.
-A first-round pick of the Minnesota Twins in 1984, Bell made 129 errors over his first three minor-league seasons.
-The following year he was traded to the Cleveland Indians in a deal that brought starter Bert Blyleven to the Twins.
-When he finally reached the majors in 1986, he faced Blyleven in his first major-league at-bat.
+Tate High School in Cantonment, Florida.
+A first-round pick by the Minnesota Twins in 1984, he struggled initially, committing 129 errors over his first three minor-league seasons.
+The following year, he was traded to the Cleveland Indians in a deal that brought starter Bert Blyleven to the Twins.

+When Bell finally made it to the majors in 1986, he faced Blyleven in his first major-league at-bat.
 During this moment, Bell ripped the first pitch he saw from Blyleven for a home run.

 Bell maintained his reputation as one of the best shortstops in the 1990s.
-His range was only average but he had a great knowledge of the hitters and positioned himself well.
+His range may have been considered average but he had a great knowledge of the hitters and positioned himself well.
 He won a Gold Glove Award in 1993, breaking a string of thirteen straight National League Gold Gloves at shortstop by Ozzie Smith.
 It was also the first Gold Glove by a Pirate shortstop since Gene Alley's back-to-back honors in 1966 and 1967.
 Though mostly a singles and doubles hitter at first, Bell was also an expert at bunting.
 Bell did show early signs of his power potential hitting 21 home runs in 1997 and 20 in 1998.
 A trial switch to second base at end of the '98 season became a permanent move the next spring.
 Bell belted 36 of his 38 homers from his new position, a total exceeded only by Rogers Hornsby, Davey Johnson and Ryne Sandberg among second basemen.
 One of those round-trippers was a sixth-inning grand slam off the Oakland Athletics pitcher Jimmy Haynes on the final game before the All-Star break, which won $1 million for an Arizona fan, Gylene Hoyle, who had correctly predicted the batter and the inning for a bases-loaded blast.
+Bell won the World Series with the Diamondbacks in 2001, serving as the winning run in Game 7 when he reached base on a ninth-inning bunt before Luis Gonzalez singled to deliver a walk-off series victory over the New York Yankees.

 In his career, Bell batted .265, with 195 home runs, 868 runs batted in, 1,123 runs scored, 1,964 hits, 394 doubles, 67 triples and 91 stolen bases.
 As a player, Bell was well known for wearing eyeglasses on the field.